dimastatz/dimastatz.github.io/posts/opportunities-in-ai-2023/README.md

   </tr>
 </table>

 AI technologies are evolving continiously and create new bussiness oportunities.
-Now it is time for the Generative AI to shine.
 The goal of this document is to explore new opportunities in AI in 2023.
-The focus will be on a money machine bussiness that can be created by a small group of Software Developers by applying their expertise and a limited using of financial leverage.
+The focus will be on a small bussinesses that can be created by a small group of Software Developers by applying their expertise and a limited using of financial leverage.

 ## Hardware and Infrastructure